Roly5573/Advice-Project/README.md

 ## Header Section
 ## Navbar with Logo

-- A simplistic text logo for the navbar.
+- A simplistic text logo is used for the navbar.

 ![logo](assets/images/logo1.png)
 - Fully Responsive Navbar consisting of advice telephone number link for mobile, and dropdown links to other sections within the website.